Science Inc.

-Science Inc. is a Los Angeles-based startup studio that develops, invests in, and acquires various businesses.
-Science Inc. invests money and offers mastery, to bring corporations to profitability.
+Science Inc. is a Los Angeles–based startup studio that invests and offers expertise in corporations, in an attempt to bring them to profitability.
 In 2011, Michael Jones founded the organization and is the current chief executive officer.
-Jones spent time serving with the company's Chief Executive Officers and investors on strategy, growth, and business development.
+Jones spent time serving with the company's chief executive officers and investors on strategy, growth, and business development.

 Funding

-Science Inc. initially received $10 million in backing from well-known investor Eric Schmidt’s Tomorrow Ventures.
-In 2013, Science Inc. raised $30 million in funding from Hearst Ventures, the investment arm of media giant Hearst Corporation, and was named to Fast Company’s list of The Most Innovative Companies.
-Science Inc. also recently raised $20 million in debt financing from Silver Lake Waterman.
+Science Inc. initially received $10 million in backing from Eric Schmidt’s Tomorrow Ventures.
+In 2013, Science Inc. raised $30 million in funding from Hearst Ventures, the investment arm of Hearst Corporation, and was named to Fast Company’s list of The Most Innovative Companies.
+In 2015, Science Inc. raised $20 million in debt financing from Silver Lake Waterman.

 Notable affiliated companies

 Dollar Shave Club

-Dollar Shave Club launched with early investments and support from Science Inc. Science Inc. was Dollar Shave Club’s first investor, before the startup raised a $1 million seed round in March 2012.
+Dollar Shave Club launched with early investments and support from Science Inc. Science Inc. was Dollar Shave Club's first investor, before the startup raised a $1 million seed round in March 2012.
 It was acquired by Unilever in 2016.

 DogVacay

-Initial funding for the DogVacay was obtained from Science Inc. DogVacay is a Santa Monica based company known for home dog boarding and other pet services.
+Initial funding for DogVacay was obtained from Science Inc. DogVacay is a Santa Monica-based company known for home dog boarding and other pet services.